Decomposing Natural Logic Inferences in Neural NLI: Introduction

 It is often investigated whether models are able to capture specific semantic phenomena which mimic human reasoning and/or logical formalism, as there is evidence that they sometimes exploit simple heuristics and dataset artifacts instead \cite{mccoy, mednli_not_immune}.

 In this work, we consider the rigorous setting of \emph{natural logic} \cite{maccartney-manning}.
-This is a highly systematic reasoning principle relying on only two abstract features, each of which is in itself linguistically complex: \emph{monotonicity} and \emph{concept inclusion relations}.
+This is a highly systematic reasoning principle relying on only two abstract features, each of which is in itself linguistically complex: \emph{monotonicity} and \emph{concept inclusion word-pair relations}.
 It underlies the majority of symbolic/rule-based and hybrid approaches to NLI and is an important baseline reasoning phenomenon to look for in a robust and principled NLI model.

-Downward monotone operators such as negations and generalized quantifiers result in the kinds of natural logic inferences which are often known to stump neural NLI models that demonstrate high performance on large benchmark sets such as MNLI \cite{mnli}.
+Downward monotone operators such as negation markers and generalized quantifiers result in the kinds of natural logic inferences which are often known to stump neural NLI models that demonstrate high performance on large benchmark sets such as MNLI \cite{mnli}: this has been identified in behavioural studies based on targeted challenge test sets, such as in \citet{yanakaMED} and \citet{geiger}.

-By contrast, in this work we present a \textbf{structural} study: investigating to what extent the features relevant for identifying natural logic inferences, especially context monotonicty itself, are captured in the model's internal representations.
+In this work, however, we present a \textbf{structural} study: we investigate the extent to which the features relevant for identifying natural logic inferences, especially context monotonicty itself, are captured in the model's internal representations.
+To this end, we carry out a systematic \emph{probing} study.

-In this work, we carry out a systematic probing study to estimate and compare the extent to which the abstract features at the heart of monotonicity reasoning -- i.e., context monotonicity and concept inclusion relations -- are present in various NLI models' representations.

 \textbf{Our contributions are may be summarized as follows:} \begin{enumerate} \item We perform a structural investigation as to whether the behaviour of \emph{natural logic} formalisms are mimicked within popular transformer-based NLI models. \item For this purpose, we present a joint NLI and semantic probing dataset format (and dataset) which we call NLI-$XY$: it is a unique probing dataset in that the probed features relate to the NLI task output in a very systematic way. \item We employ thorough probing techniques to determine whether the abstract semantic features of \emph{context monotonicity} and \emph{concept inclusion relations} are captured in the models' internal representations. \item We observe that some well-known NLI models demonstrate a systematic failure to model context monotonicity, a behaviour we observe to correspond to poor performance on natural logic reasoning in downward-monotone contexts.
 However, we show that the existing HELP dataset improves this behaviour. \item We support the observations in the probing study with several \emph{qualitative analyses}, including decomposed error-breakdowns on the \textbf{NLI-XY} dataset, representation visualizations, and evaluations on existing challenge sets. \end{enumerate}